DragonFish55/sprintproject/test-plans/sprint 3 test plan.md

 - Non selected choices remove categories from the database on submit if there are any
 - When a user submits the categories they are taken back to the landing page.

-3. Customized Home Page News API
-- GET request for the user's preferred articles being returned is 200.
-- GET request for retrieving a 401 when unauthorized user.
-- GET request for returning articles from the descending order with the most recent first is 200.
-- GET request for a limit of approximately 250 articles is 200.

-5. News Categories REST API
+3. News Categories REST API
 - GET request for retrieving news articles when a user is signed in related to the categories in the user's account.
 A response code of 200 is returned.
 - GET request for retrieving articles for responding with a string "None" when the user is not signed in.
 The default api is then queried for the General category news.
 A response code of 200 is returned.
 - GET request for retrieving a 401 when user does not exist.

+3. Single Category API
+- GET request for retrieving news articles for a given category.
+A response code of 200 is returned.

 6. Default API
 - GET request for retrieving articles related to the default configuration for the type of newsapi entry you are requesting.